 Both riders are required to pay the entry fee of $45 (or $55 after May 27th) and the tandem couple is required to raise one set of pledges.

 14. When will I receive my official Trek 100 t-shirt and rider packet?

 Pre-registered riders will receive their rider packets before the ride.
-Rider packets include official ride T-Shirt, pre-assigned number, route map and other information pertinent to the Trek 100.
+Rider packets include a pre-assigned number, route map and other information pertinent to the Trek 100.
 Depending on the day you register, you may need to pick your packet up at Trek Bicycle Corporation on the day of the event.
 T-Shirts will be distributed upon completion of your ride.